athomas-wtv/giftl-list-app/README.md

 The DB Management system I'm using is MySQL.
 I've worked in MSSQL and T-SQL in professional settings.
 I just thought I'd switch it up.
 The database is currently hosted on my own computer.
 I probably won't push it up to the cloud for a while if I do do it.
 We'll see.

+## Branches

+If you don't see any other branches, that's because I haven't reached a point where I would need them.
+I am currently laying down the foundation of my app's functionality.
+Once I start adding features, I'll utilize branches.

 ## Assistance
 Feel free to reach out to me if you have ideas on stucture or feature.
 This is a learning project to help better my skills.
 You can find me at the information below: